MinghaoYan/my_site/content/authors/admin/_index.md

 Hi!
 I'm <strong>Minghao Yan (in Chinese: 闫明浩)</strong>, a PhD student in Computer Science at University of Wisconsin–Madison working with Prof.<a href="https://shivaram.org/"> Shivaram Venkataraman</a>.
 I obtained my B.S.
 (Summa Cum Laude) and M.S. degrees from Rice University in 2021 and 2022, respectively.

 At Rice, I was fortunate to have worked with Prof.<a href="https://www.cs.rice.edu/~as143/"> Anshumali Shrivastava</a> on large-scale deep learning and similarity search.
-I am broadly interested in building systems for deep learning workloads, especially LLMs.
+I am broadly interested in LLMs, including but limited to agents, scaling laws, and efficient systems.

 Email: myan at cs dot wisc dot edu